 The Denial of the RNC’s and Mr. Mills’ Post-trial Motion for Judgment As to the Assault, Battery, and Negligence Claims

-The RNC and Mr. Mills contend that the trial court erred in denying their post-trial motion for judgment with regard to Mr. Croley's assault, battery and negligence claims.
-They assert that Mr. Mills' use of force was not clearly excessive, and that Mr. Croley did not sustain his burden of proving negligence.
-Mr. Croley supports the trial court's denial of the motion for judgment.
+The RNC and Mr. Mills contend that the trial court erred in denying their post-trial motion for judgment with regard to Mr. Croley’s assаult, battery and negligence claims.
+They assert that Mr. Mills’ use of force was not clearly excessive, and that Mr. Croley did not sustain his burden of proving negligence.
+Mr. Croley supports the trial court’s denial of the motion for judgment.

-We agree with the trial judge that when the evidence and all reasonable inferences are viewed in the light most favorable to Mr. Croley, "the jury had an adequate basis to conclude that [he] was assaulted by [Mr. Mills] and that his use of force against [Mr. Croley] was excessive.
-Moreover, the jury could conclude from the evidence it received that Mr. Mills' actions amounted to negligence."
-The RNC and Mr. Mills rely primarily on Jackson v.
-District of Columbia, 412 A.2d 948 (D.C.1980) and Gabrou v.
-May Dept. Stores Co., 462 A.2d 1102 (D.C.1983).
-Each of these cases involved law enforcement officers who were engaged in lawful arrests.
-When he was assaulted, Mr. Croley was not the subject of a lawful arrest.
-Moreover, the record on appeal clearly shows that excessive force was used against Mr. Croley.
-With respect to Mr. Croley's negligence claim, there was sufficient evidence presented from which a reasonable jury could conclude that Mr. Mills did not exercise ordinary care in confronting Mr. Mills, and that his negligence was the proximate cause of Mr. Croley's injuries.
-Consequently, we see no basis for disturbing the trial court's denial of the post-trial motion for judgment.
+We agree with the trial judge that when the evidence and all reasonable inferences are viewed in the light most favorable to Mr. Croley, “the jury had an adequate basis to conclude that [he] was assaulted by [Mr. Mills] and that his use of force against [Mr. Croley] was excessive.
+Moreover, the jury could conclude from the evidence it received that Mr. Mills’ actions amounted to negligence.”
+The RNC and Mr. Mills rely primarily on

 The Denial of the RNC’s and Mr. Mills’ Motion for a New Trial or Remittitur

-The RNC and Mr. Mills contend that the trial court abused its discretion in denying their motion for a new trial or remittitur.
+The RNC and Mr. Mills contend that the trial court abused its discretion in denying their motion for a new trial or remit-titur.
 They claim, in part, that the lost future earnings award tainted the remaining sum given to Mr. Croley, and that the jury award was excessive.

-On this record, we conclude that the trial court applied correct legal principles and did not abuse its discretion in denying the motion for a new trial or remittitur.
+On this recоrd, we conclude that the trial court applied correct legal principles and did not abuse its discretion in denying the motion for a new trial or remittitur.
 The trial court carefully considered arguments made by the RNC and Mr. Mills and stated, in part:

-"[T]rial courts have historically given great weight to jury verdicts . . ."
+“[T]rial courts have historically given great weight to jury verdicts ...”
 Louison v.
-Crockett, 546 A.2d 400, 403 (D.C.
-1988).
+Crockett,546 A.2d 400 , 403 (D.C.1988).
 And when parties have chosen the jury process as the means of resolving a legal dispute, it only seems proper for the court to afford significant deference to the collective wisdom of the jury.

 In addition, the trial court specifically disagreed “with the defendant’s argument that the presentation of Dr. [Borzilleri’s] testimony infected the entire verdict.”
 Given this analysis, we see no abuse of discretion in the denial of the RNC’s and Mr. Mills’ motion for a new trial or remittitur.

-Accordingly, for the foregoing reasons, we affirm the trial court's judgment in No. 99-CV-398, denying the appellees/cross-appellants' post-trial motions for judgment on Mr. Croley's assault, battery and negligence claims, and for a new trial or remititur.
-In No. 99-CV-482, we affirm the trial court's judgment regarding punitive damages, and the exclusion of evidence concerning Mr. Croley's head or brain injury claim; but vacate its judgment pertaining to the award of lost future earnings and remand this matter with instructions to reinstate the $600,000.00 award for lost future earnings.
+Accordingly, for the foregoing reasons, we affirm the trial court’s judgment in No. 99-CV-398, denying the appellees/cross-appellants’ post-trial motions for judgment on Mr. Croley’s assault, battery and negligence claims, and for a new trial or remit-titur.
+In No. 99-CV-482, we affirm the trial court’s judgment regarding punitive damages, and the exclusion of evidence concerning Mr. Croley’s head or brain injury claim; but vacate its judgment pertaining to the award of lost future earnings and remand this matter with instructions to reinstate the $600,000.00 award for lost future earnings.

-[1] The jury verdict found the RNC and Jasper E.R.
+.
+The jury verdict found the RNC and Jasper E.R.
 Mills, one of the men who assaulted Mr. Croley, liable for assault, battery and negligence.

-[2] The GUH medical records indicate, in part, that Mr. Croley "was mugged Mon[day] evening, but can't recall trauma to chest, other than being thrown to ground."
+.
+The GUH medical records indicate, in part, that Mr. Croley "was mugged Mon[day] evening, but can’t recall trauma to chest, other than being thrown to ground.”

-[3] The GUH medical records show the following entry: "eight days ago was mugged, and sustained some possible chest trauma."
+.
+The GUH medical records show the following entry, "eight days ago was mugged, and sustained some possible chest trauma.”

 This 34-year-old white male was in his normal state of health until April, 1984, when he was physically assaulted in Washington, D.C.
 He was seen in the [emergency room], and felt to have muscular skeletal chest pain; however, an EKG revealed T-wave inversion....
 The above-named patient was seen as an out-patient at the Medical University Hospital on February 15, 1985....
 The patient states that since that time he has had chest pain along the left sternal border, and radiating around the axillae.
-This is more or less constant, but it has been less for the past two months, until yesterday, when he came into Charleston, by air; and this was aggravated by carrying his luggage....
+This is more or less constant, but it has been less for the past two months, until yesterday, when he came into Charleston, *687 by air; and this was aggravated by carrying his luggage....
 There is some tenderness along the left sternal border and of the third, fourth and fifth ribs in that area.

-[5] Mr. Russell Orban and his wife were friends of Mr. Croley at the time of the 1984 assault.
+.
+Mr. Russell Orban and his wife were friends of Mr. Croley at the time of the 1984 assault.
 At trial, Mr. Orban testified that he saw Mr. Croley on the night after the assault.
-Mr. Croley "was pretty banged up."
-He "had ... [a] red mark, a welt or an abrasion on his chest."
-He described the abrasion as "semicircular and shaped round, like an ark, in the center of his chest."
+Mr. Croley "was pretty banged up.”
+He "had ... [a] red mark, a welt or an abrasion on his chest.”
+He described the abrasion as "semicircular and shaped round, like an ark, in the center of his chest.”

-[6] Mr. Orban, and Ms. Vincette Felice Goerl, a woman whom Mr. Croley dated until January 1992, described Mr. Croley's behavior before and after the March 26, 1984 assault.
-Mr. Orban stated that before the assault, Mr. Croley was "a sharp, bright business man ... [who was] detail oriented."
-In addition, "[h]e had a very good, quick, able mind and was a friendly person, a lot of fun to be around."
+.
+Mr. Orban, and Ms. Vincette Felice Goerl, a woman whom Mr. Croley dated until January 1992, described Mr. Croley’s behavior before and after the March 26, 1984 assault.
+Mr. Orban stated that before the assault, Mr. Cro-lеy was "a sharp, bright business man ... [who was] detail oriented.”
+In addition, "[h]e had a very good, quick, able mind and was a friendly person, a lot of fun to be around.”
 Ms. Goerl testified that after the assault, Mr. Croley was not as focused.
-He was "seemingly more frustrated by his inability to give more time to [his] work."
-He was not as positive in his attitude, was "less social" and his surroundings went from "neat" to "cluttered."
+He was "seemingly more frustrated by his inability to give more time to [his] work.”
+He was not as positive in his attitude, was "less so *688 cial” and his surroundings went from "neat” to "cluttered.”

-[7] On August 17, 1998, the trial court denied the "plaintiff's motion to reconsider the order prohibiting introduction of any evidence regarding plaintiff's claim for head injury based on plaintiff's additional psychiatric treatment and therapy."
+.
+On August 17, 1998, the trial court denied the "plaintiffs motion to reconsider the order prohibiting introduction of any evidence regarding plaintiff's claim for head injury based on plaintiff's additional psychiatric treatment and therapy."

-[8] Mr. Croley never revealed the precise dollar amount that he gained from this assets sale.
+.
+Mr. Croley never revealed the precise dollar amount that he gained from this assets sale.

-[9] The lease between the company and GWU, which was introduced into evidence, called for quarterly payments in the amount of $10,800.00 for the period December 1, 1982 through November 30, 1986.
+.
+The lease between the company and GWU, which was introduced into evidence, called for quarterly payments in the amount of $10,800.00 for the period December 1, 1982 through November 30, 1986.

-[10] Under this methodology, Mr. Croley would have earned $59,896.00 in 1996, after taxes; and $74,997.00 in the year 2002, after taxes.
+.
+Under this methodology, Mr. Croley would have earned $59,896.00 in 1996, after taxes; and $74,997.00 in the year 2002, after taxes.

-[11] We said in Hughes, supra:
+.
+We said in Hughes, supra:

-[12] The trial court instructed the jury that Mr. Croley "must prove his damages with reasonable certainty," and that the jury could award damages for "any lost earnings or earning capacity that [he] may incur in the future."
+.
+The trial court instructed the jury that Mr. Croley "must prove his damages with reasonable certainty,” and that the jury could award damages for "any lost earnings or earning capacity that [he] may incur in the future.”
 Courts do not always agree on the distinction, if any, between lost earnings and lost earning capacity, or lost future earnings and lost future earning capacity.
 See Minzer, et al., supra, § 10.00; § 10.14.

-[13] In Butera, supra, the plaintiff's son was killed while working as an undercover operative for the Metropolitan Police Department.
+.
+In Butera, supra, the plaintiff's son was killed while working as an undercover operative for the Metropolitan Police Department.

-[14] Given our conclusion regarding punitive damages, we need not consider Mr. Croley's arguments that the trial court should: (1) take judicial notice of Federal Election Commission documents relating to the annual receipts of the RNC, and (2) permit the jury to consider evidence concerning the cost and duration of his litigation.
+.
+Given our conclusion regarding punitive damages, we need not consider Mr. Croley’s arguments that the trial court should: (1) take judicial notice of Federal Election Commission documents relating to the annual receipts of the RNC, and (2) permit the jury to consider evidence concerning the cost and duration of his litigation.

-[15] Super.
+.
+Super.
 Ct.
 Civ.
 R. 37(b)(2)(B) provides in pertinent part:

 (b) Failure to comply with order.